pmlmodelling/FlowCamClassification/README.md

 # FlowCamClassification

 Code associated with the paper `Collaborative deep learning models to handle class imbalance in FlowCam plankton imagery`.
-Although the functionality could be imported into another project, this was designed to be a command line tool that includes all functionality from processing FlowCam images to data clean up, training of deep learning models all to reporting the performance of different types of models.
+Although functionality could be imported into another project, this was designed to be a command line tool that includes all functionality from processing FlowCam images to data clean up, training of deep learning models all to reporting the performance of different types of models.

+## How to cite
+T. Kerr, J. R. Clark, E. S. Fileman, C. E. Widdicombe and N. Pugeault, "Collaborative deep learning models to handle class imbalance in FlowCam plankton imagery," in IEEE Access, doi: 10.1109/ACCESS.2020.3022242.

 ## Prerequisites